Interview with Helena Seo

 For Korean, I’d recommend Jang Su Jang (their galbi jjim is to die for), So Gong Dong Tofu House, and Seoul Gom Tang (chadol gomtang is my go-to whenever I’m feeling down.)
 I used to be a regular in all these restaurants pre-COVID, and it’s great to see they are also available in DoorDash!

-Interested in joining DoorDash’s Design team?
-Check out our open roles on our careers page.
+Interested in joining DoorDash’s awesome design team?
+Check out these open roles on our Career Page.

 Please learn more about other leaders at DoorDash: